-Enjoy your stopover in Iceland by visiting Iceland’s top attractions in only 5 days!
-You will see the famous Golden Circle, the South Coast of Iceland along with Jökulsárlón glacier lagoon and the Blue Ice Cave.
-If you’re lucky you’ll get to see the magical Northern Lights.
+Enjoy your summer stopover in Iceland by visiting Iceland’s top attractions in only 5 days!
+You will see the famous Golden Circle, the South Coast of Iceland along with Jökulsárlón Glacier Lagoon, go for a glacier hike in Skaftafell, and check out the famous DC-3 plane wreck.

 Once you arrive in Iceland, you can either start with a relaxing bath in the Blue Lagoon or go straight to your accommodation Reykjavík, depending on the time of arrival.
 Then in the afternoon/evening, you can use your free time to explore the capital of Iceland, Reykjavík.

 You will be picked up from your accommodation or nearest bus stop at 08:30, and head out for your Golden Circle tour.